 Youth development centre

 Young people are an important part of our community and we want to make Kāpiti a place that works for everyone.
 We have partnered with national youth development provider Zeal Education Trust to provide a youth development centre and associated mobile services in Kāpiti.
-A building in Paraparaumu town centre has been secured for the Youth Development Centre with work on fitting out and adapting the building set to begin in late 2016 or early 2017.
+A building in Paraparaumu town centre has been secured for the Youth Development Centre with work on fitting out and adapting the building is expected to be complete around March 2018.

 Earthquake prone buildings

 New earthquake-prone buildings legislation means councils will need to assess and determine the seismic performance of buildings within their district.
 We began our five year project to assess earthquake-prone buildings in 2015/16.
 Already over 600 buildings have had initial assessments by structural engineers.